ConfederacyOfGaia/Gaia/zephyrlands.md

 #### Vella

 **Vella** lies to the north and northwest of Gaia, between the northern Western Ocean and the Thundersnow Tundra.
 The inhabitants are called Vellans, and their language is Vellish.
+They keep to themselves, and most Gaians have never met or even seen a Vellan.

 Vella butts up against the Thundersnow Tundra to the north and many wheels of grassland to the south.